swaznil/toolxd/README.md

 ## Features

+- Independent tools with their own HTML, CSS and JS
+- Works offline after the first load (except API-dependent tools)
 - No backend required
 - Responsive layout
-- Many tools have keyboard shortcuts
+- Keyboard shortcuts for many tools
 - lightweight and fast
 - Reusable global CSS